CSJR x Inquest

 Over the course of the semester, students also developed their own research projects using the Inquest archives, which were then presented at a number of events, including the Westminster Applicant Experience Day and the Festival of Social Sciences.
 The project culminated in a large public event, with students inviting a panel of experienced Inquest supporters, researchers and campaigners to discuss the role the organisation has played in the fight for truth, justice and accountability.

-Unlocking the Inquest Archive: Memorialising death and resistance
+Unjust Deaths: Memorialising state-related death and resistance

-CSJR x Inquest interns 2023: Alen Melero Yerinkova, Artemis Rabello, Bruno Okafor, Cain Varley, Elina Souris, Euan Southwell, Jake Beasley, Jenna Richards, Nadiya Sabrye, and Sila Uyan.
+CSJR x INQUEST interns 2023: Alen Melero Yerinkova, Artemis Rabello, Bruno Okafor, Cain Varley, Elina Souris, Euan Southwell, Jake Beasley, Jenna Richards, Nadiya Sabrye, and Sila Uyan.